InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Mesh/WorkingWithPointAndCellData/Documentation.rst

-Working With Point And Cell Data
+Working With Point and Cell Data
 ================================

 .. index::